gdbooks/3DCollisions/Chapter6/frustum.md

 a * x + b * y + c * z + d = 0
 ```

+To extract the planes of a frustum, you need the viewProjection matrix, which you get by multiplying the projection and view matrices together.
+The plane values can be found by adding or subtracting one of the first three rows of the viewProjection matrix from the fourth row.

 ## On Your Own

 Add the ```Frustum``` getter to the ```Camera``` class